-- (1) First Warning (Verbal) The Employee shall be notified by their Head of Department of any unacceptable behavior or poor job performance and given direction as to how to rectify the problem. - (a) In the case where the Head of Department is the person to whom the verbal warning is directed, the Production Manager will give the warning. - (b) The Employee will be allowed two working days to improve their unacceptable behaviour or poor job performance. - (c) The Employee receiving the warning has the right to have a Union representative present. - (d) The Union will be notified as to which Employee the warning was given and the reason for the warning. - (e) The Union will verify with the Employee that the verbal warning has been given and will ensure the Employee understands the implications of the warning. - (2) Written Reprimand Should the Employee refuse to adhere to the direction given by the Head of Department or Production Manager, the Employee will be given written reprimand and written notice that an additional three workday period will be provided to rectify the situation or termination will be forthcoming. - (a) The Production Manager or Line Producer will issue the written reprimand. - (b) A copy of the written reprimand will be forwarded immediately to the Union for verification and discussion with the Employee. - (3) Termination If the Employee has failed to show willingness to cooperate with the principles of progressive discipline as stated above and the inappropriate behavior or poor job performance has continued, the Employee may be terminated at the end of their shift. - (a) The five working days of the progressive discipline period shall be considered to have served the purpose of the required one week notice. - (b) The Company shall not be obligated to provide a further one week notice or the one week salary in lieu thereof.
-The Union shall be notified immediately of the termination. - (c) The Company will issue a written termination notice, including cause for dismissal. - (d) A copy of the written termination notice will be forwarded to the Union immediately.
+(1) First Warning (Verbal) - The Employee shall be notified by their Head of Department of any unacceptable behavior or poor job performance and given direction as to how to rectify the problem.

+- (a) In the case where the Head of Department is the person to whom the verbal warning is directed, the Production Manager will give the warning. - (b) The Employee will be allowed two working days to improve their unacceptable behaviour or poor job performance. - (c) The Employee receiving the warning has the right to have a Union representative present. - (d) The Union will be notified as to which Employee the warning was given and the reason for the warning. - (e) The Union will verify with the Employee that the verbal warning has been given and will ensure the Employee understands the implications of the warning. - (2) Written Reprimand Should the Employee refuse to adhere to the direction given by the Head of Department or Production Manager, the Employee will be given written reprimand and written notice that an additional three workday period will be provided to rectify the situation or termination will be forthcoming. - (a) The Production Manager or Line Producer will issue the written reprimand. - (b) A copy of the written reprimand will be forwarded immediately to the Union for verification and discussion with the Employee. - (3) Termination If the Employee has failed to show willingness to cooperate with the principles of progressive discipline as stated above and the inappropriate behavior or poor job performance has continued, the Employee may be terminated at the end of their shift. - (a) The five working days of the progressive discipline period shall be considered to have served the purpose of the required one week notice. - (b) The Company shall not be obligated to provide a further one week notice or the one week salary in lieu thereof.
+The Union shall be notified immediately of the termination. - (c) The Company will issue a written termination notice, including cause for dismissal. - (d) A copy of the written termination notice will be forwarded to the Union immediately. - 24.9 The Union will have the ability to investigate all information leading to the immediate dismissal of an Employee.
+If it is determined that the dismissal was unwarranted, the Company agrees to re-instate the Employee and pay any wages payable for lost time due to the unwarranted dismissal and investigation period.